 When you get bitten you’ll need to make sure that your crested gecko knows that this behavior is not ok.
 Don’t become angry towards your crested gecko because this won’t help.
 The best thing to do is to stay calm and not remove your hand until the crested gecko stops biting.
 Crested geckos are prey animals that don’t have a lot of biting power and will release soon enough.

-If you held the crested gecko outside of the terrarium, place it back and make sure that the lid is closed so it can’t escape.
+If you held the crested gecko outside of the terrarium, place it back and make sure that the lid or door is closed so it can’t escape.

 A crested gecko bite can transfer bacteria and fungi into the wound.
 These bacteria and fungi can be dangerous for humans.
 One of the most common bacteria that crested geckos can be the source of is the Salmonella bacteria.
 Your crested gecko can appear healthy and show no signs of illness and still contain these bacteria.
 When you handle a crested gecko and when it bites you, these bacteria can be transferred to you.